Hurricane Irma Blasts Past Puerto Rico With 180-MPH Winds; Risk Rises For Florida

 "They're designed just to withstand winds up to 145 mph," Greg says.
 "But right now, Irma's winds are far higher ... so a city official warned residents who live nearby those cranes to maybe think about leaving their buildings."

-Irma has slightly weakened — its sustained winds are now 180 mph instead of 185 mph — but it's likely to remain a Category 5 storm for most of the next two days, the National Hurricane Center says.
+Irma has slightly weakened — its sustained winds have been falling Thursday — but it's likely to remain a Category 5 storm for most of the next two days, the National Hurricane Center says.

-"Hurricane watches will likely be issued for portions of the Florida Keys and the Florida peninsula later this morning," the center says, stating that the threat of direct hurricane impacts in Florida continues to increase.
+"Hurricane watches will likely be issued for portions of the Florida Keys and the Florida Peninsula later this morning," the center says, stating that the threat of direct hurricane impacts in Florida continues to increase.

-Here's what NHC senior hurricane specialist Jack Beven told the AP Thursday:
+Here's what NHC senior hurricane specialist Jack Beven told The Associated Press on Thursday:

-"Basically, the entire Florida peninsula is under threat from this, as is portions of the southeastern U.S. further to the north, because if the storm does miss Florida, it would hit more toward the southeastern U.S. coastal states."
+"Basically, the entire Florida Peninsula is under threat from this, as is portions of the southeastern U.S. further to the north, because if the storm does miss Florida, it would hit more toward the southeastern U.S. coastal states."

 Tropical-storm-force winds will arrive in southern Florida and the Keys on Saturday, the hurricane center predicts.